-On Friday, July 12, internationally renowned earth artist Day Schildkret of @morningaltars will bring his nature-based practice to Lakewood to help transform grief into beauty and honor the impermanence of life.
+Internationally renowned earth artist Day Schildkret of @morningaltars brought his nature-based practice to Lakewood last summer to help transform grief into beauty and honor the impermanence of life.

-The centerpiece of the event will be a free, interactive public art installation on the lawn outside Lakewood’s historic mosaic chapel.
-More about our Midsummer Memory Mandalas event can be found here.
+The centerpiece of the event was a free, interactive public art installation on the lawn outside Lakewood’s historic mosaic chapel.
+More about our 2019 Midsummer Memory Mandalas event can be found here.

-We caught up with Day, who is based in California but a nomad of the globe, for a quick Q&A about the upcoming event at Lakewood.
+We caught up with Day, who is based in California but a nomad of the globe, for a quick Q&A about his work.

 Q: How did you start making nature mandalas?